 \section{Data and sample selection}

 In this work we aim to study the evolution of the MS in the largest possible and most complete $M_\star$ and SFR range.
-For that purpose, we combined large-area pre-JWST surveys, which allow us to investigate the high $M_\star$ regime ($>10^9\,M_\odot$), with JWST surveys that enable pushing the completeness towards lower $M_\star$.
+For that purpose, we combined large-area pre-JWST surveys, which allow us to investigate the high-$M_\star$ regime ($>10^9\,M_\odot$), with JWST surveys that enable the completeness to be pushed toward lower $M_\star$.
 The pre-JWST surveys selected in this work were CANDELS and COSMOS2020 (which sum up $>1$ million galaxies), and SHARDS/CANDELS FAINT (M+23).
-The latter is based on image stacking and allowed us to push the limits of the former CANDELS catalog in GOODS-N towards lower $M_\star$ values.
-This data set provides an independent check on the trends observed in the low-$M_\star$ end by JWST.
+The latter is based on image stacking and allowed us to push the limits of the former CANDELS catalog in GOODS-N toward lower $M_\star$ values.
+This dataset provides an independent check on the trends observed at the low-$M_\star$ end by JWST.

-We selected JWST galaxies from the Cosmic Evolution Early Release Science Survey (CEERS; ERS-1345, \citealt{Finkelstein2022}, \citealt{Bagley2023}); The James Webb Space Telescope Advanced Deep Extragalactic Survey (JADES; GTO-1180, 1181, 1210, 1286, GO-1895, 1963, \citealt{Eisenstein2023}); The CAnadian NIRISS Unbiased Cluster/Technicolor Survey (CANUCS/Technicolor; GTO-1208, GO-3362, \citealt{Willott2022}, \citealt{Sarrouh2025}); and The Ultradeep NIRSPec and NIRCam Observations before the Epoch of Reionization survey (UNCOVER; GO-2561, \citealt{Bezanson2024}).
-A more detailed description of each of these data sets can be found in Appendix~\ref{app:surveys}.
+We selected JWST galaxies from the Cosmic Evolution Early Release Science Survey (CEERS; ERS-1345, \citealt{Finkelstein2022}, \citealt{Bagley2023}); The \textit{\textit{James Webb}} Space Telescope Advanced Deep Extragalactic Survey (JADES; GTO-1180, 1181, 1210, 1286, GO-1895, 1963, \citealt{Eisenstein2023}); The CAnadian NIRISS Unbiased Cluster/Technicolor Survey (CANUCS/Technicolor; GTO-1208, GO-3362, \citealt{Willott2022}, \citealt{Sarrouh2025}); and The Ultradeep NIRSPec and NIRCam Observations before the Epoch of Reionization survey (UNCOVER; GO-2561, \citealt{Bezanson2024}).
+A more detailed description of each of these datasets can be found in Appendix~\ref{app:surveys}.
 The final number of objects from each survey included in this work, together with some average properties, can be consulted in Table~\ref{tab:data}.